furlongm/patchman/README.md

 to report repositories.
 These packages are normally installed by default on most systems.

+For Protocol 2 (JSON-based reports), `jq` is required.
+If `jq` is not available, the client will automatically fall back to Protocol 1 (text-based reports).

 deb-based OS's do not always change the kernel version when a kernel update is installed, so the `update-notifier-common` package can optionally be installed to enable this functionality. rpm-based OS's can tell if a reboot is required